MayureshGharat/GraphQL_Payment-Gateway/README.md

 # Running test for request response for the Stripe's "/v1/charges" API
 You can run the "src/test/java/com/graphqljava/example/paymentgateway/TestRequestResponse.java".
-The "requestlog-charges.json" file is located at "src/main/resources/requestlog-charges.json"
+The "requestlog-charges.json" file used in the test is located at "src/main/resources/requestlog-charges.json"

 # Starting the PaymentGatewayApplication server